Saving & Spending Budgeting & Expenses

 WavebreakMediaMicro/Adobe People working out in gym

-Instead of throwing money at the gym each month, consider saving up to buy some of the equipment you use at the gym.
+Instead of throwing money away at the gym each month, consider saving up to buy some of the equipment you use at the gym.

 Excess tipping

-alpha27/Adobe Young people at restaurant
+alpha27/Adobe young people at restaurant

 Anyone who's scanned a credit card at a Square terminal lately has felt the awkward pull of "tipflation."
 Traditionally, tipping in the U.S. has been reserved for workers in service-oriented industries, such as waiters and hair stylists.